ibm-cloud-docs/vpc/vpn-onprem-strongswan.md

 1. Set `lifetime = 36000` in the Phase 1 proposal.
 1. Disable PFS in the Phase 2 proposal.
 1. Set `lifetime = 10800` in the Phase 2 proposal.
 1. Input your peers and subnets information in the Phase 2 proposal.
-In the following example, a connection is defined between the on-premises subnet `10.160.26.64/26` whose strongSwan VPN gateway has the IP address `169.45.74.119` and the VPC subnet `192.168.17.0/28` whose VPN for VPC gateway has the IP address `169.61.181.116`.
+In the following example, a connection is defined between the on-premises subnet `10.160.26.64/26` whose strongSwan VPN gateway has the IP address `169.45.74.119` and the VPC subnet `192.168.17.0/28` whose {{site.data.keyword.vpn_vpc_short}} gateway has the IP address `169.61.181.116`.

     ```
     vim /etc/ipsec.abc.conf